 There will be a pathway to CTA available to each ITP student which will vary based on their progress on ITP.
-We will provide details to each ITP student in quarter 3, 2019.
+We will provide details to each ITP student in Quarter 3 of 2019.

 I am part way through the ITP qualification, will I have to register as a CTA student?

 Yes.
 If you are part way through the ITP qualification and cross over to the CA CTA joint programme then you will register as a CTA student, although there will be no payment.